mjj4685/CLI-Portfolio-Project--PlanetFax/bin/README.md

 # CLI-Portfolio-Project-CatFax

 Welcome to PlanetFax!

-Please read below for setup.
+Here you will find a detailed list of planets from within a galaxy far, far away, for your educational indulgence.

 ---- How To Run ----